tenforward/cgroup-v2-doc/cgroup-v2-ja.rst

 The algorithm to set the I/O priority class for a request is as follows:

-- Translate the I/O priority class policy into a number.
+- If I/O priority class policy is promote-to-rt, change the request I/O priority class to IOPRIO_CLASS_RT and change the request I/O priority level to 4.
-- Change the request I/O priority class into the maximum of the I/O priority class policy number and the numerical I/O priority class.
+- If I/O priority class policy is not promote-to-rt, translate the I/O priority class policy into a number, then change the request I/O priority class into the maximum of the I/O priority class policy number and the numerical I/O priority class.

 PID
 ---